I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 The Washington Post, the Democrat Party proceeded to drive George Allen from the campaign, just as they, along with Republican help, drove Trent Lott from his leadership post in the United States Senate.

-But we are being overrun by a spam call campaign of people defending dingy Harry.
+But we are being overrun by a spam call campaign of people defending Dingy Harry.

-Uh they're out in droves today.
+They're out in droves today.

-I mean, there is a the Reed defenders are all over the place.
+I mean, there is a, the Reed defenders are all over the place.

 It's a coordinated attack.

-Uh I mean, this you Republicans are uh you're wasting time.
+I mean, you Republicans are wasting time.

 That's the tactic that they're using.